colts70/The-Sematic-Stack/README.md

 Compute wasted on “what is this?”: ↓ ~90%

+These are directional estimates under the assumption DFH is honored by the agent.

 “This repository defines HESS as a deterministic, external, network-resolvable semantic first-hop protocol for AI and crawlers.”

 This repository is dense by design, and its very long, 48 pages if you print it out.